DeruiDENG/township-regatta-calculator/README.md

 # Township Regatta Relay Task Calculator

+## 19 June, 2023
+Township has changed the regatta tasks rules, therefore, this calculator is not import anymore.

 This is a relay task points calculator for the game [Township](https://play.google.com/store/apps/details?id=com.playrix.township&hl=en&gl=us), which will help you check whether other teams are doing full relay task or not.